How to Nail the Multiple Mini Interview [Preparation Guide]

 Some universities will have a station dedicated to practical exercises.

 You’re not a doctor yet, so you won’t be asked to act out medical diagnoses or treatment of medical problems.
-Instead, you’ll be asked to carry out somewhat trivial practical tasks which are used to assess skills such as verbal communication, manual dexterity, problem solving, and most of all… patience!
+Instead, you will be asked to carry out somewhat trivial practical tasks which are used to assess skills such as verbal communication, manual dexterity, problem solving, and most of all… patience!

 Often this will involve giving instructions to the interviewers and having them complete a task, such as origami folding, rope tying, or arranging blocks.